flux-capacitor/flux-capacitor/README.md

 ## Features

-- Eventlog tracks past events (history of data manipulations)
-- Pushing realtime data becomes trivial
-- Better access control - Control write access by event type, not by table
-- Upcoming feature: Never write a database migration again - Replay events with new reducers
-- Upcoming feature: Time machine - view the database contents at some point in the past

-#### Technical gimmicks

-- Isomorphic reducers - Re-use backend code in frontend
+- Isomorphic reducers - Share code between back end and front end
 - Middleware concept, compatible with Redux middleware
+- No lock-in: Ability to opt-out any time and just use the underlying database directly
+- Finer-grained access control - Control write access by event type, not only by table
 - Works with PostgreSQL, MySQL, SQLite & MSSQL using Sequelize right now

+## Upcoming features

+- Time machine - Explore database contents at a random point in the past
+- Restore deleted data (can be reconstructed using the event log)
+- Never write a database migration again - Replay events with new reducers

 ## Show me some code!